Asynchronous Reconfiguration with Byzantine Failures: Abstractions and Definitions

 \subsection{Quorum system assumptions}

-\confirmA{ Most fault-tolerant implementations of distributed objects impose some requirements on the subsets of processes that can be faulty.
-We say that a configuration $C$ is \emph{available at time $t$} iff $\ireplicas(C)$ is a dissemination quorum system at time $t$ (as defined in Section~\ref{sec:system-model}).
-Correctness of our implementations of \emph{\dynamic} objects relies on the assumption that {\tactive} candidate configurations are available.
-Once a configuration is superseded by a {\thigher} configuration, we make no further assumptions about it.}
+Most fault-tolerant implementations of distributed objects impose some requirements on the subsets of processes that can be faulty.
+We say that a configuration $C$ is \needsrev{\emph{correct at time $t$}} iff $\ireplicas(C)$ is a dissemination quorum system at time $t$ (as defined in Section~\ref{sec:system-model}).
+Correctness of our implementations of \emph{\dynamic} objects relies on the assumption that {\tactive} candidate configurations are correct.
+Once a configuration is superseded by a {\thigher} configuration, we make no further assumptions about it.

-\confirmed{ For \emph{\reconfigurable} objects we impose a slightly more conservative requirement: every combination of verifiable input configurations that is not yet superseded must be available.
-More formally, let $C_1, \dots, C_k$ be verifiable input configurations such that $C = C_1 \join \dots \join C_k$ is not superseded at time $t$.
-Then we require $\iquorums(C)$ to be a dissemination quorum system at time $t$.}
+For \emph{\reconfigurable} objects we impose a slightly more conservative requirement: every combination of verifiable input configurations that is not yet superseded must be correct.
+Formally, we require: \begin{description} \item[Quorum availability:] Let $C_1, \dots, C_k$ be verifiable input configurations such that $C = C_1 \sqcup \dots \sqcup C_k$ is not superseded at time $t$.
+Then we require $\iquorums(C)$ to be a dissemination quorum system at time $t$. \end{description}

-\confirmA{ Correctness of our \emph{\reconfigurable} objects relies solely on correctness of the {\dynamic} building blocks.
-Formally, when $k$ configurations are concurrently proposed, we require all possible combinations, i.e., $2^k - 1$ configurations, to be available.
-However, in practice, at most $k$ of them will be chosen to be put in verifiable histories, and only those configurations actually need to be available.
-We impose a more conservative requirement because we do not know these configurations \emph{a priori}.}
+Correctness of our \emph{\reconfigurable} objects relies solely on correctness of the {\dynamic} building blocks.
+Formally, when $k$ configurations are concurrently proposed, we require all possible combinations, i.e., $2^k - 1$ configurations, to be correct.
+However, in practice, at most $k$ of them will be chosen to be put in verifiable histories, and only those configurations will be accessed by correct processes.
+We impose a more conservative requirement because we do not know these configurations \emph{a priori}.